WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Regarding why do we want 100 number, is among some other reasons, because that was our calculation to be that would make rounds happen in every 2-5 minutes, considering the liquidity of some custodial mixers.
 Regarding DoS attack, right now our DoS configuration is set to be pretty permissive and this seems to be sufficient for the time being.
 If a DoS attack would happen, Wasabi team would just harden it in the config file and would kick the bad actors out.
-Now if even that'd fail, then we can start thinking about lowering the required peers and also other methods.
+Now if even that would fail, then we can start thinking about lowering the required peers and also other methods.
 :::

 :::details